AUMI Instruments

 .zip

-file is then renamed to
+file should then be renamed to

 .aumiinst